Non-UK Resident and Domicile

 • The taxpayer had not gone abroad to take up (genuine) full-time employment overseas (special, less onerous, rules apply).

 The Courts found that the principle of excluding days of arrival and days of departure was a concessional treatment by HM Revenue & Customs and that the legal position was that all time spent in the UK should be taken into account in calculating the total number of days of presence.
 It was also found that the 91-day test was to be considered in broad terms only.
 Such that it was correct to look at the circumstances of the taxpayer “in the round”.
-Mr. Gaines-Cooper was found to be UK resident (he never left the UK for permanent and settled purpose overseas).
+Mr. Gaines-Cooper was found to be a UK resident (he never left the UK for permanent and settled purposes overseas).

-Following the Gaines Cooper case and changes to legislation in Finance Act 2008, HM Revenue & Customs issued guidance HMRC6 (revised and updated in February and December 2010 then again in October 2011) as to how the rules for establishing non-UK residence will be operated.
+In addition to the above Mr. Gaines-Cooper claimed to be non-UK domiciled but being a UK resident his non-domicile claim was also lost.
+Domicile for tax purposes is a different concept to residence; taxpayers with foreign domicile, are treated more favorably than UK domiciled taxpayers.
+Following the Gaines Cooper case and changes to legislation in the Finance Act 2008, HM Revenue & Customs issued guidance HMRC6 (revised and updated in February and December 2010 then again in October 2011) as to how the rules for establishing non-UK residence will be operated.

-1. For periods up to 6 April 2008, the days of arrival and departure will normally continue to be ignored in computing the number of days spent in the UK.
+For periods up to 6 April 2008, the days of arrival and departure will normally continue to be ignored in computing the number of days spent in the UK.
 However, the use of the word “normally” indicates that if abuse is perceived then this concession may not be granted.
-From 6 April 2008, a day is counted as a day of presence in the UK for residence purposes if an individual’s there till midnight.
+From 6 April 2008, a day is counted as a day of presence in the UK for residence purposes if an individual is there till midnight.
 An exemption is made for passengers who are in transit between two places outside the UK.
-Any day spent in transit through the UK will not count as a day of presence provided that the individual does not take part in any activity that is unrelated to their passage through the UK.
-This would include such activities as attending a business meeting, visiting friends, or visiting a property which they own in the UK.

-Those coming to the UK with no previous connection will establish UK residence in any one of the following ways:-
+Those coming to the UK with no previous connection will establish UK residence in any one of the following ways:

 • Arriving in the UK with a permanent intention to stay.